codaxy/cxjs/packages/cx-core/README.md

-# Cx Framework
+# CxJS

-This is the main package of the [Cx Framework](https://cxjs.io/).
+This is the main package of the [CxJS](https://cxjs.io/) framework.

-Cx is a feature-rich framework for building modern web applications.
+Cx is a feature-rich framework for building data-oriented web applications.

+Cx is inspired by React and Angular and tries the offer the best features from both worlds.
-Cx provides:
+Out of the box, Cx provides:
 - a complete set of widgets
 - charts
 - two-way data-binding options